lincolntracy/lincoln_mainroad_ver2/content/freelance.md

         weight: 40
 ---

-A collection of articles, interviews, and podcasts I have produced in a freelance capacity.
+A collection of articles and interviews I have produced in a freelance capacity.

 ## 2023
 [A2CPS: A New Frontier in Pain Research](https://www.iasp-pain.org/publications/pain-research-forum/prf-news/a2cps-a-new-frontier-in-pain-research/) | *Pain Research Forum*, 25 August 2023